b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

 ### Challenges

 Porting the whole solver to GPU has been mostly a learning exercise.
-With no previous experience on software development for GPUs, KA smoothens the learning curve so it is a great way to get started.
+With no previous experience on software development for GPUs, KA smoothens the learning curve, so it is a great way to get started.
-Of course, a lot of stuff does not just work out of the box and we have faced some challenges while doing the port.
+Of course, a lot of stuff does not just work out of the box, and we have faced some challenges while doing the port.
 Here are some of them.

 #### Offset indices in KA kernels
 Offset indices are important for boundary-value problems where arrays may contain both the solution and the boundary conditions of a problem.
 In the stencil-based finite-volume and finite-difference methods, the boundary elements are only accessed to compute the stencil, but not directly modified when looping through the solution elements of an array.
 It is in this scenario where offset indices are important, for example.
 KA `@index` macro only provides natural indices in Julia (starting at 1), and this minor missing feature initially derailed us into using [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl).
-Of course this added complexity to the code and we even observed degraded performance in some kernels.
+Of course this added complexity to the code, and we even observed degraded performance in some kernels.
 Some time after this (more than we would like to admit), the idea of manually passing the offset index into the KA kernel took shape and quickly yield a much cleaner solution.
 Thankfully, this feature will be natively supported in KA in the future (see [KA issue #384](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/384)).